genkiinstruments/genki-wave/README.md

 # Quickstart
 ## General
 Turn Wave on and make sure it is not connected.
-Then run the following.
+To find the Bluetooth address of the nearest Wave, run the following

 ```python
 from genki_wave.discover import run_discover_bluetooth